tsukasaroot/longvinter-modtools/README.md

 Install the software in : steamapps\Longvinter

 First release is done, but there's more to come !
-  - Manage categories (CoreMods, Pak) to handle download in correct folder and open up tool to more usage
+  - Manage categories (CoreMods, Pak) to handle download in correct folder and open up tool to more usage (WIP)
   - Checksum of updates / installations of mods to prevent any corrupted files
-  - Auto installation and updates of unrealMods
   - Searchbar to look for available mods based on keywords
   - Protocols to handle modtools://args (Prob could be coupled with a way from servers to automatically download mods)